rhean-propp/game_development/adventure_game/docs/100_days_of_code_log.md

 **Thoughts:**
 Learned that I need to properly parse input correctly with a delimiter list.
 The parse should result in a list of words that were used by the user.
 I can't believe I didn't think of this.
 I'm going to add this to the user_input function right away.

+### Day 62: April 15th, 2022
+##### Staying on Track

+**Today's Progress:**
+1. Changed parent directory from knights_court to adventure_game
+2. Created a trello board for keeping track of what is currently being worked on.
+3. Created quit functionality for user_input() function.

+**Thoughts:**
+I need to break the code down further into bite size chucnks.
+I often look at all of the things I need to do and get overwhelmed and struggle to do anything significantly productive.
+The primary reason for this comes from the code base being so big and seemingly unorganized, while having a large list of things that need to be fixed or built upon in order to progress.

+The map.py code is a great example.
+I know I need to start incorporating player movement into the main function in side the main.py file, but how do I do this correctly?
+I know there should be a running while loop in there, and the user should be able to quit the game.
+Maybe i'm missing functionality before including this?

+I'm having a hard time telling if i've lost motivation for the project, and I'm just doing barely enough to qualify this as a submission for each day, or if my head is so busy with life outside this project that it makes the project itself much more difficult to focus on.

+I want to continue this project and I want to see it to the end.
+I also want to do a really great job of making it a game worth playing.
+Not something i've simply finished for the sake of finishing it.
+There's 28 days until the challenge is complete.
+Which is all well and good, but considering how little i've managed to contribute this last month, it hardly feels like im making much of any progress at all.

+Maybe i'm being too hard on myself.
+I just want to make this happen.